David Luiz: Personal life

 David Luiz is a devout Evangelical Christian and has named Kaká as his role model.
 He said, "My faith gives me the belief that I can go out and perform and improve as a player.
 It gives me strength and inspiration."
 He later added, "Everything in life belongs to God.
 Our purpose has already been mapped out."
 He received baptism in May 2015 in the indoor swimming pool of his Brazil and PSG teammate Maxwell.

 Earlier in his career, David Luiz was likened physically to the Brazilian basketball player Anderson Varejão by fans in his own country, due to their similar hairstyle.
 In England, he was referred to as The Simpsons villain Sideshow Bob by opposition fans, and also in self-reference.

 David Luiz is also a Portuguese citizen, which was acquired during his time at Benfica.
 Portugal wanted him to represent their national team, but he opted to play for his native Brazil instead.

 In 2018, Luiz and his teammate Willian acquired Babbo, an Italian restaurant located in Mayfair, London.

+Controversies

+In August 2025, David Luiz was named in a police report filed by a woman who claimed she had been threatened after becoming in a relationship with him and another partner.
+The player denied the allegations, stating that there had been no meeting or threats against the woman.